 While the PetroCaribe scandal has served as a catalyst for the recent protests, the mobilization is also driven by a broader rejection of the Moïse’s administration.
 President Moïse has lacked a popular mandate from the start, and further squandered that mandate through economic mismanagement and violent abuses of authority.

-Lack of popular mandate
+Lack of Popular Mandate

 Beyond the immediate triggers, Haiti’s political crisis can be traced back to the electoral process that brought President Moïse into power.
 President Moïse was elected in 2016 in the lowest voter turnout elections in Haiti’s history.
 The Presidential elections took place during a protracted election cycle characterized by widespread fraud and violence, much of it committed by President Moïse’s PHTK party and its allies.
-Fraud in the first attempt at the Presidential elections forced a redo of the election.
+Fraud in the first attempt at the Presidential elections forced a redo.
 The second time only about 20% of the eligible population voted due to a combination of disenfranchisement and disillusionment with the electoral system.
 President Moïse received only 600,000 votes in a country of 10 million.

 The electoral machinations of President Moïse and his party put him in Haiti’s National Palace, but without much popular support.
 Without a popular mandate to govern, President Moïse and his appointees have instead relied on a patronage network to support them.
 In order to maintain this network of supporters, the government diverts funds from the treasury and from social programs, resulting in further economic problems for an already-impoverished country.
 President Moïse has been accused of prioritizing the wishes of the powerful rather than policies to support the masses, and has turned to repression to consolidate power, in turn spurring further protests.